 La Vallee des Couleurs Nature Park, Mauritius Overview

-At first glance, the 23 coloured earth looks almost like someone has dipped a brush in a plethora of colours and painted the entire surface artificially.
-However, not even a single inch of the landscape has been artificially enhanced in any way, and the colours that you would be able to see today have stood witness to climatic changes over thousands of years, and still retained the same appearance.
+At first glance, the 23 coloured earth looks artificial; however, not even a single inch of the landscape has been artificially enhanced in any way, and the colours that you would be able to see today have stood witness to climatic changes over thousands of years, and still retained the same appearance.